 For students of film music composition

-All course requirements must be fulfilled and approved prior to obtaining final assessment.
+All course requirements must be fulfilled and approved prior to obtaining the final assessment.

 The composition unit is made up of at least 4 original works handed in as scores and recordings.
-The pieces should be for different combinations of instruments and have a combined duration of minimum 40 minutes and maximum 60 minutes.
-One of the pieces should, as a rule, be for a large ensemble or orchestra (with a duration of minimum 15 minutes).
+The pieces should be for different combinations of instruments and have a combined duration of a minimum of 40 minutes and a maximum of 60 minutes.
+One of the pieces should, as a rule, be for a large ensemble or orchestra (with a duration of a minimum of 15 minutes).
 As a rule, the pieces should be performed in public.
 The student is responsible for organizing performances.

 Requirements for students of Composition for Large Jazz Ensembles:

-- Original works of through-composed music handed in as scores and recordings, with a combined duration of minimum 30 minutes and maximum 60 minutes.
-The master's project should be written for a large ensemble and should appear to be consistent and with a clear focus.
+- Original works of through-composed music handed in as scores and recordings, with a combined duration of a minimum of 30 minutes and a maximum of 60 minutes.
+The Master's project should be written for a large ensemble and should appear to be consistent and with a clear focus.
 As a rule, the pieces should be performed in public.
 The student is responsible for organizing performances.

 Requirements for students of Film Music Composition:

-- Original works from the master production film as well as individual specialization pieces.
-The pieces should be handed in as scores and recordings, with a combined duration of minimum 60 minutes and maximum 120 minutes.
+- Original works from the Master's production film as well as individual specialization pieces.
+The pieces should be handed in as scores and recordings, with a combined duration of a minimum of 60 minutes and a maximum of 120 minutes.
 The compositions, or parts of them, should normally be fit for public performance as independent works.
 The student is responsible for organizing performances.

 The following should be handed in with the paper: